AfterglowWeb/WordPress-JS-Internationalization-2025/README.md

 wp i18n --help
 ```

-### 7. Load translations in your theme
+### 7. Load translations in your theme or your plugin

-In your theme PHP files, use the following function to load the translations:
+For a theme, use the following PHP function to load the translations:

 ```php
 add_action( 'wp_enqueue_scripts', function() {